 What are CS:GO cheats?

-The most common cheats found in competitive CS:GO servers are wall hacks and aimbots, although most accusations made in game by other players are false.
+The most common cheats found in competitive CS:GO servers are wall hacks and aimbots.
+Most other accusations made in game by other players are false.

 CS:GO hacks – how to spot a hacker

-It’s easy to accuse someone of hacking when you’re being repeatedly shot in the head whenever you run onto a site, and while it might look curious, they might just be better than you.
+It’s easy to accuse someone of hacking when you’re being repeatedly shot in the head whenever you run onto a site, and while it might look curious, consider that they might just be better than you.
 However, when you think someone might be cheating, the first thing you should always do is check out the replay in GOTV and watch the game from their point of view.
-If they’re snapping onto heads and hitting crazy flicks time after time, they’re probably using some sort of aim assist, and if they’re tracking you through the wall, they’re probably using wall hacks.
+If they’re snapping onto heads and hitting crazy flicks time after time, they’re probably using some sort of aim assist.
+If they’re tracking you through the wall, then they’re probably using wall hacks.
 The best way to work out if they’re tracking your movement is to use CS:GO’s X-ray function, which will show you player outlines in the replay only.

 If you’re still not sure, it’s also worth checking the age of the account.
 With CS:GO now being free-to-play, the amount of hackers appearing on competitive servers has increased, so you’ll find many more ‘fresh’ accounts making their debut with an incredibly high kill/death ratio.